Confessions of an early retiree: I don't envy retirement

-Before stumbling on that quote, I thought that I did a fairly decent job at simplifying the complexities inherent in early retirement, and especially how quitting your job early can totally screw with your mind.
+Before stumbling on that Twitter quote by Damn Millennial, I thought that I did a fairly decent job at simplifying the complexities inherent in early retirement, and especially how quitting your job early can totally screw with your mind.

 Well, not compared to this pithy example of straightforward brilliance.